RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Each Station contains SensorData objects, as well as some metadata about the Station.

-Refer to the [Station](#2-station) section for more information about how to use Station objects.
+Refer to the [Station](#2-station) section or the [Station API documentation](https://redvoxinc.github.io/redvox-sdk/v3.0.0b3/api_docs/redvox/common/station.html) for more information about how to use Station objects.

-Refer to the [SensorData](#3-sensor-data) section for more information about how to use SensorData objects.
+Refer to the [SensorData](#3-sensor-data) section or the [SensorData API documentation](https://redvoxinc.github.io/redvox-sdk/v3.0.0b3/api_docs/redvox/common/station_data.html) for more information about how to use SensorData objects.

 We will look at the audio sensor in this example: